-Find out how PNG's scrimmage against West Brook went - Port Arthur News
+West Brook unleashes high-powered attack in PNG's final scrimmage before season opener - Port Arthur News

 PNG will host Jasper at 7:30 p.m.
 Aug.
 27.

 “I don’t know anything about Jasper, but I know that Coach Barbe always has his teams ready to play,” Faircloth said.
-“I’m looking forward to opening our season at home in front of the best fans in the state of Texas.
+“I’m looking forward to opening our season at home in front of the best fans in the state of Texas.”

 – by Pat Murray